fuhrmanator/cleanblog/_posts/2019-07-29-AnalyzingJavaWithMoose.md

     'Could not load MSE file into Moose: ' , mseFileRef asString ].
 ```

-## Visualize a package in PlantUML
+## Visualize a Java package in PlantUML

 The [PlantUML Pharo Gizmo](https://github.com/fuhrmanator/PlantUMLPharoGizmo) project has a GUI to visualize Moose models.
 You start the GUI with the following: